 Apple’s iOS 13 beta is causing problems for iPhone users.
-Some of these issues are minor, others are far more problematic.
+Some of them are minor, others are far more problematic.

-The iOS 13 beta is live for those enrolled in Apple’s developer program and those enrolled in the public Beta Software Program.
+The iOS 13 beta is live for those enrolled in Apple’s developer program and those enrolled in the company’s public Beta Software Program.

 The early version iOS 13 is loaded up with changes including new features and performance enhancements which means there are plenty of reasons to give it a go before the final release this fall.

 This is precisely why Apple runs these beta programs.
 It wants the public’s help weeding out bugs and performance issues ahead of the official release.

 Those of you who are interested in trying the beta need to understand what you’re getting into before you hit download.
-And those of you using the beta need to know where to find fixes and feedback about each beta’s performance.
+And those of you using the beta need to know where to find fixes and feedback about the performance of each iOS 13 beta release.

 In this guide we’ll take you through the current state of iOS 13 beta problems.
 We’ll also provide you with a list of resources that might come in handy if you download the beta and you start noticing problems.